 Deputy Health Officer and COVID-19 Testing Officer Dr. Marty Fenstershieb said that if you are not sheltering in place, but are instead going to work, you should get a test at least once a month.
 This includes health workers, grocery store workers, pharmacists, food service workers and more.
 Also, if you have a scheduled medical procedure, they recommend you get tested as well.

 Recently, more testing sites have opened up in Santa Clara County.
 Also, they are shifting away from testing only people who show symptoms to those who are asymptomatic.
-If you think you have come in contact with someone with COVID-19 they also invite you to get tested.
+If you think you have come in contact with someone with COVID-19 they also invite you to get tested for free.

 COVID-19 testing is now covered by all insurance providers and is also free to those who don’t have insurance, according to Deputy Public Information Officer Betty Duong.